Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Results

 On the other hand, a generic kernel $K \in L^p, \,p>d$, does not necessarily have enough structure to ensure that it satisfies condition $(A^K_{iii})$.
 However, one can consider specific examples of $L^p$ kernels for $p > d$ exhibiting singularities and verify that they satisfy $(A^K_{iii})$.
 For instance, consider the kernel

 where $\alpha \in (1, 2)$ and $\chi$ is a smooth function equal to $1$ on $B_1$ and $0$ outside $B_2$.
 In this case, $K \in L^p$ for $p \in (1, \frac{d}{\alpha - 1})$.
 Therefore, this singular kernel satisfies the Krylov-Röckner condition.
-Notice that in a more singular regime, when $\alpha \geq 2 $, such kernels no longer satisfy the Krylov-Röckner condition but can still fall within the scope of our results, see Section \ref{sec4} for more details.
+Notice that in a more singular regime, when $\alpha \geq 2 $, such kernels no longer satisfy the Krylov-Röckner condition but can still fall within the scope of our results, see Sections 4 and 5 in \cite{ORT} and the following Section 4 for more details.